ChrFrohn/Access-Package-Builder/README.md

 }
 ```

-### The Access package policy (default)

-When you create an access package, you need to have a policy for that access package.
-The policy is responsible for handling who can request the access package, how long they should have access, and who approves the access package assignment.

-The PowerShell script will add a default policy to each access package with various properties.

-PLEASE NOTE THE ACCESS PACKAGE POLICY IS DISABLED WHEN CREATED.
+### Default Policy Creation
+Each access package needs a policy to control who can request it and how.
+Note that these policies are disabled by default:

 ```powershell
 function New-AccessPackagePolicy {